 Monika Buscher, Cemore (Centre for Mobilities Research) and Nicola Spurling, ISF (Institute for Social Futures) will lead a theme on social acceptance and societal readiness, ensuring that social futures form a key component of decarbonising mobilities in the North and that considerations of people, practice and place are part of all the projects funded by the initiative.

-Director of the Centre for Mobilities Research at Lancaster University Professor Monika Büscher says:“Decarbonising transport is not just a matter of building the right technologies, or even of defining the right policies.
+Lancaster University Professor Monika Büscher says:“Decarbonising transport is not just a matter of building the right technologies, or even of defining the right policies.
 Social acceptability or the capacity of ordinary people to translate innovation into their everyday life is critical.

 “Solutions have to be designed with the realities of people’s lives in mind.
 The DecarboN8 project builds a focus on social aspects into innovation from the start.
 This will develop through creative engagement with members of the public and a diverse set of stakeholders.”